A Memorial to our Fallen Servicemen and Servicewomen

 The New Kiosk

-Together with our partner, we will tell UW-Madison’s fallen heroes' stories through an interactive, electronic kiosk set to be unveiled during a ceremony of remembrance of these heroes on Nov.
-11 at 8:30 a.m. in Memorial Hall.
-Once unveiled, this new memorial will include soldiers' names ranging from the Civil War to more recent conflicts.
-All are welcome to attend the unveiling and ceremony Nov.
-11.
+Together with our partner, we are telling UW-Madison’s fallen heroes' stories through an interactive, electronic kiosk, which was unveiled during a ceremony of remembrance on Nov.
+11 in Memorial Hall.
+This new memorial includes service members' names ranging from the Civil War to more recent conflicts.

 You can help us ensure they are honored and remembered on the UW-Madison campus they once traveled across.

 We would like your help in identifying these service members.
-If you know of a past UW-Madison student who died while in active duty, please complete this short form: Gold Star Honor Roll Submission Form.
+If you know of a past UW-Madison student who died while in active duty, please click here to submit the service member's information.